-The Caldecott Medal is "awarded to the artist of the most distinguished American Picture Book for Children published in the United States during the preceding year."
+The Caldecott Medal is awarded annually by the ALA to "the artist most of the most distinguished American picture book for children."

 The first Caldecott Medal was awarded in 1938.
 The Caldecott Medal is an award for the book's illustrator.
 It was inspired by the Newbery Award, which is given to an author.
 The medal is named in honor of the 19th century English illustrator Randolph J. Caldecott.

 The Caldecott Medal is awarded by the Association for Library Service to Children which is a division of the American Library Association.
 For more information visit the ALSC webpage for the Caldecott Medal.

 In 2013 Jon Klassen won the Caldecott Medal for This is Not My Hat.
 The book Extra Yarn, which Jon Klassen also illustrated, was named a Caldecott Honor book that same year.
 This is the first time that an illustrator has been mentioned twice in one year.